gotsunami/gitlab-copy/README.md

 `gitlab-copy` won't copy anything until told **explicitely** to do so.
 Running it from the command line will show some stats only.

+[Grab a binary version](https://github.com/gotsunami/gitlab-copy/releases/latest) for your platform or have a look to the **Compile From Source** section.

+## Features

+This is **beta** software at the moment.
+The following features are available:

+- Creates milestones if not existing on target
+- Creates labels if not existing on target
+- Creates issues if not existing on target (by title)
+- Apply closed status on issues, if any
+- Creates notes (attached to issues)
+- Can specify a specific issue or range of issues to copy in the YAML config file

+## Usage

-[Grab a binary version](https://github.com/gotsunami/gitlab-copy/releases/latest) for your platform and write a YAML config file to specify source and target projects:
+First, write a YAML config file to specify source and target projects, along with your GitLab account tokens:
 ```
-$ ./gitlab-copy -h
-Usage: ./bin/gitlab-copy [options] configfile

-Where configfile holds YAML data like:
 from:
     url: https://gitlab.mydomain.com
     token: atoken